 HCD's definition of Very-Low and Low-Income for households in 2009 for Stanislaus County are those with an annual income of up to \$47,700.
-Assuming that these households spend 30 percent of their income on housing costs, the affordable monthly rent would be up to roughly \$1,193, and the affordable home price would be up to \$160,500.
-The 2009 Fair Market Rent (FMR) for this area determined by the Department of Housing and Urban Development, which is based on units by bedroom count, indicates that efficiency (\$664), one-bedroom (\$734), two-bedroom (\$864) and some three bedroom units (\$1,239) would be affordable to lower-income households.
-A survey of apartment listings indicated that at least 91% of those advertised for rent were at or below the FMR rents.
-A review of home sales prices in 2009 revealed that many homes in unincorporated areas such as Denair, Empire, Hickman, Keyes, Salida, and others surrounding Modesto were available below \$160,500.
+Assuming that these households spend 30 percent of their income on housing costs, the affordable monthly rent would be up to \$1,193, and the affordable home price would be up to \$160,500 roughly \$154,156.
+The 2009 Fair Market Rent (FMR) for this area determined by the Department of Housing and Urban Development, which is based on units by bedroom count, indicates that efficiency (\$664), onebedroom (\$734), two-bedroom (\$864) and some three bedroom units (\$1,239) would be affordable to lower-income households.
+Due to the lack of new apartment units to use as a reference for rent levels in the unincorporated areas, A a survey of all current apartment listings indicated that at least 91% of those advertised for rent were at or below Fair Market Rents.
+A review of home sales prices in 2009 revealed that many homes in unincorporated areas such as Denair, Empire, Hickman, Keyes, Salida, and others surrounding Modesto were available below \$160,500 \$154,156.
 Therefore, since the medium density range encourages rental and smaller lot housing types, and current market rates indicate both rental and ownership rates affordable to lower-income households, the medium density range in Stanislaus County does not exclude housing choices for lower-income households.